afangary/Get_and_Clean_Data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Run the Script:
-To run the script ensure the zipped downloadable file is unzipped to WD directly ignoring the root folder UCI HAR Dataset.
-So content of Train and test data and the features and labels files are directly in the Wording directory
+To run the script ensure the zipped downloadable file is unzipped to Working Directory.

 Final output
 The final output of the script is to generate text file “uci_har_meanstd_avg.txt”